oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 ## 2.3 Property notation <a id='property-notation'></a>

 A SARIF object consists of a set of properties.
 The value of a property can itself be an object, allowing arbitrary nesting.
-When necessary for clarity or to avoid ambiguity, we use the “dot” notation to refer to nested values.
+When necessary for clarity or to avoid ambiguity, we use the "dot" notation to refer to nested values.
 For example, the `physicalLocation` object defines a property `region` whose value is a `region` object, which in turn contains a `charLength` property.
 For clarity, we can refer to the `charLength` property as `physicalLocation.region.charLength`.

 ## 2.4 Syntax notation <a id='syntax-notation'></a>